 Whether you are considering using our services or the services of another firm, this page should help answer frequently asked questions regarding the cost of a real estate purchase, sale, or refinance, to better assist you in choosing a real estate lawyer.
-We encourage every client (or potential client) to ask questions regarding how much it costs to buy, sell, or refinance a home—it's a lawyer's job to help you figure that out.
+We encourage every client (or potential client) to ask questions regarding how much it costs to buy, sell, or refinance a home; it's a lawyer's job to help you figure that out.
 We also recommend you read the Ontario Bar Association's "Working With A Lawyer When You Buy A Home" and the Financial Services Commission of Ontario "Understanding Title Insurance."

 Disclaimer: This article is not a substitute for legal advice.
-No action in regards to your particular matter should be taken until you have first sought full legal or professional advice from a lawyer fully retained to act on your behalf.
+No action in regard to your particular matter should be taken until you have first sought full legal or professional advice from a lawyer fully retained to act on your behalf.

 Why do I need a lawyer?

 It is the law, in Ontario, that a licensed lawyer transfer ownership of your home.
 This law was passed to better protect the public from fraudsters and bad purchase and sale agreements.

 What is the cost of buying, selling or refinancing a home?

 Every property is different and so is every real estate transaction—the buyer, seller, and financing are different, the property is different.
 It is this unique set of circumstances that require a similar but unique set of documents and legal analyses, every time, and for every property.
 Put another way, a home is not a "one-size-fits-all" item and neither is the legal work associated with it.
 For example, a property may have an easement (a right for someone else to use the land) or a septic tank and well (instead of municipal services).
 Despite this uniqueness, real estate lawyers traditionally charge a standard fee to make it simpler for their clients—and to stay competitive with local lawyers who provide a similar level of service.
 This fee is only part of the cost of buying, selling, or refinancing a home.

 Clarifying legal Costs